-- Students' attire and behavior should reflect the expectations in the SHS student handbook. - Violation of the dress code will result in a denial of entrance into or removal from the dance. - It is suggested that gentlemen consider wearing a suit or shirt and tie with dress pants and ladies consider wearing a semiformal dress or dress pants with a sweater or blouse.
+- Students' attire and behavior should reflect the expectations in the SHS student handbook. - · Violation of the dress code will result in a denial of entrance into or removal from the dance. - Homecoming Dance: Semi-formal. - Prom: Formal

 General Information

 - Students/guest must have a ticket, student ID or picture ID (driver's license), without specific Administration approval to enter the dance. - All students attending the dance are required to arrive no later than 1 hour after the start. - Once a student leaves the building there will be no re-admittance. - Dances will conclude at 10:00 p.m. and the Prom at 11:00 p.m.